-Johannah Warren, the founder of Fashionkind, modeled this organization after a similar one on the East Coast.
-Shortly after moving to California, Ms. Warren was diagnosed with an aggressive autoimmune disorder with disabling symptoms.
-It was time for a change from the stressful business world, and she looked for an organization that she could get behind only to find many such programs lacking and very slow to assist women.
+Johannah Warren, the founder of Fashionkind, modeled this organization after Dress for Success, which had a presence in San Diego until 2017.
+It was time for a break from the stressful business world, and she looked for an organization that she could get behind only to find many such programs lacking and very slow to assist women.
 Recognizing that there is a very short window before many women go down a path that is often unrecoverable, Fashionkind is geared to fill in the cracks for those who want to quickly get back into the workforce.

 Why We Do What We Do

 Many clients leave their crises with only the clothing on their backs.
 We are here to help them restock those basic necessities free of charge.
 Through generous donations we make sure these women and children have what they need to to rebuild their lives and restore their dignity.